Trusted WordPress tutorials, when you need them most.

 The easiest way to create WordPress backups and save them in Dropbox is by using the Duplicator plugin.
 It’s a beginner-friendly WordPress backup plugin that helps you to back up, migrate, and clone your website.

-Plus, the Duplicator plugin easily integrates with different cloud services like Dropbox, Google Drive, Amazon S3, OneDrive, FTP, and SFTP – SSH.
+One of the reasons we love the Duplicator plugin is because it easily integrates with different cloud services like Dropbox, Google Drive, Amazon S3, OneDrive, FTP, and SFTP – SSH.

 Duplicator